-The community C(SAMPLE) in Figure 4 is the graph-transformational counterpart of the production network SAMPLE from Section 3.1.
+The community C(SAMPLE) in Figure 9 is the graph-transformational counterpart of the production network SAMPLE from Section 3.2.
 The initial environment graph starts out with zero material at all sites and a maximum input rate of 1.
 The distribution values are displayed on the edges connecting the sites, and there are backflow edges leading from sites 2 and 3 to the input site.
 The input site has an upper bound of of 3.2 on the production rate, while at sites 2, 3 and 4 the production rates are bounded by 1.6, 2.4 and 1 respectively.
-A sample run of this community can be found in the appendix.